-The main components of a typical Generator Set C180 D5) are shown below, and referred to within this section.
-Refer to the Owner's engine specific manual for additional, generator set specific information, together with the drawings supplied with the set.
+The main components of a typical Generator Set are shown below, and referred to within this section.
+Refer to the specific manual for additional, generator set information, together with the drawings supplied with the set.

 Various options are listed although they may not be available for all models.